llm-bible/llm-bible.github.io/_publications/amirizaniani2024do.markdown

 bibkey: amirizaniani2024do
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.05659"}
-tags: ['Prompting', 'Applications', 'Tools', 'Reinforcement Learning']
+tags: ['Tools', 'Prompting', 'Applications', 'Reinforcement Learning']
 ---
 Theory of Mind (ToM) reasoning entails recognizing that other individuals possess their own intentions, emotions, and thoughts, which is vital for